Apple may adopt large-scale MagSafe technology for Apple Car charging

 Lastly, the charging plug itself will be able to pivot vertically and horizontally, altering the angle to ensure a perfect seating, once maneuvered into the right place.

-The patent lists its inventors as Matthew M. Torok, Foster D. Collins, and William M. Price, and was filed on May 18, 2020.
+The patent lists its inventors as Matthew M. Torok, Foster D. Collins, and William M. Price.

 Apple files numerous patent applications on a weekly basis, but while the existence of a patent filing indicates areas of interest for Apple's research and development efforts, there's no guarantee that Apple will use the ideas in a future product or service.